101companies/101simplejava/contributions/jdom/README.md

 This is an implementation of the 101companies System.

-Headline: Exercise in-memory XML processing with JDOM in Java
+Headline: Process XML data with Java's JDOM API

 Documentation: http://101companies.org/wiki/Contribution:jdom